 Boomu Cultural village also known as Boomu Women’s Group is an African setting neighboring Murchison Falls National Park.
-It was formed in 1999 by subsistence farmers from villages of Kigaragara and Kihaguzi, in a time when the northern region of the country was dry, there was less produce to sell and consume hence poverty and malnutrition levels increased.
+Formed in 1999 by subsistence farmers from villages of Kigaragara and Kihaguzi.
+In a time when the northern region of the country was dry.
+There was less produce to sell and consume hence poverty and malnutrition levels increased.

 At Boomu you truly experience what is termed as an African authentic village setting.
-There is no solar or hydroelectric lighting, food is harvested directly from the garden and put on a locally made stove, then to your plate, most of the locals eat with their hands, tourists are given forks if it is what they want.
-There is even no refrigeration since all foods are fresh.
+There is no solar or hydroelectric lighting.
+Food harvested directly from the garden and put on a locally made stove, then to your plate.
+Most of the locals eat with their hands, tourists are given forks if it is what they want.
+No refrigeration since all foods are fresh.

-The Batwa are an indigenous group of people famously known as pygmies.
-They used to live in unity with other forest inhabitants about 500,000years ago in huts made out of leaves and branches hence were referred to as the “Keepers of the Forest”.
+The Batwa an indigenous group of people famously known as pygmies.
+They used to live in unity with other forest inhabitants about 500,000years ago in huts made out of leaves and branches.
+Hence referred to as the “Keepers of the Forest”.

-But in 2011, the Batwa Cultural Trail was started in Mgahinga National Park by the Uganda Wildlife Authority (UWA).
-The members of the Pygmy community guide the visitors through the jungle and expose them to their ancient way of living including their old way of gathering fruits, hunting, collecting honey, traditional healing, and also other traditional performances like rituals done in caves and dances.
+But in 2011, the Batwa Cultural Trail started in Mgahinga National Park by the Uganda Wildlife Authority (UWA).
+The members of the Pygmy community guide the visitors through the jungle.
+And expose them to their ancient way of living including their old way of gathering fruits, hunting, collecting honey, traditional healing, and also other traditional performances like rituals done in caves and dances.

-Entanda village is a unique cultural tourist village that is aimed at preserving arts and crafts, traditions, culture, and performances of Uganda hence described as a Community Based Tourism Organization.
-All tourists to this village can be assured to experience and also participate in the old way of life for the Ugandan culture and the natural beauty in the village.
+Entanda village is a unique cultural tourist village.
+Aimed at preserving arts and crafts, traditions, culture, and performances of Uganda.
+Hence described as a Community Based Tourism Organization.
+All tourists to this village are assured to experience.
+And also participate in the old way of life for the Ugandan culture.
+And the natural beauty in the village.

-Entanda is a small village situated in the Mityana district among green rolling hills about a 1-hour drive from Kampala.
-People in Entanda have also ensured to preserve their traditional ways of animal keeping, beekeeping, farming, food harvesting, preparation, serving and cooking, growing of vegetables and fruits plus the traditional playing of games.
+Entanda a small village situated in the Mityana district among green rolling hills about a 1-hour drive from Kampala.
+People in Entanda have also ensured to preserve their traditional ways of animal keeping, beekeeping, farming, food harvesting, Village Tours in Uganda, preparation, serving and cooking, growing of vegetables and fruits plus the traditional playing of games.

-Entanda has a great historical background; it is said to have existed thousands of years ago when Kintu “the first man” to live in Buganda met death spirits that wanted to kill Nambi his wife.
-The death spirits also locally known as Walumbe used to dig very deep pits to hide and kill people.
-This is proved by the existence of about 240 deep pits and the Nambi rocks which today are used for traditional worship.
+Entanda has a great historical background.
+Said to have existed thousands of years ago when Kintu “the first man” to live in Buganda met death spirits.
+That wanted to kill Nambi his wife.
+The death spirits also locally known as Walumbe.
+Used to dig very deep pits to hide and kill people.
+Proved by the existence of about 240 deep pits.
+The Nambi rocks today used for traditional worship.

 Tourists while at Entanda can engage in activities such as traditional dances, hunting, walks through forests, banana and coffee plantations, fruit harvesting, food preparation and cooking, and lessons about the traditionally made musical instruments.

-The village is situated in Kasese district at the edge of Queen Elizabeth National Park.
-The village is close to Katwe Lake, it is a salt lake and one of the economic activities carried out in this area is salt mining.
+The village situated in Kasese district at the edge of Queen Elizabeth National Park.
+The village is close to Katwe Lake.
+It is a salt lake and one of the economic activities carried out in this area is salt mining.
 A day in Katwe village is exceptional since visitors get a chance to meet the local people and involve in their day-to-day lives.

-Visitors are welcomed in a local homestead where they get to observe how the residents harvest salt from the lake, they can also observe how food is traditionally prepared, cooked and also be able to taste it.
+Visitors are welcomed in a local homestead where they observe how the residents harvest salt from the lake.
+Also observe how food is traditionally prepared, cooked and also be able to taste it.

-Nshenyi is a beautiful area characterized by acacia trees, savannah grass, and lush rolling hills.
+Nshenyi a beautiful area characterized by acacia trees, savannah grass, and lush rolling hills.
 This environment favors cattle rearing.
 The people in Nshenyi are pastoralists with agriculture as the main economic activity carried out.
-This is evidenced by a number of commercial crops and large banana plantations owned by various residents.
+Evidenced by a number of commercial crops and large banana plantations owned by various residents.

-This place has activities that are unique for visitors hence it is visited by a number of people on safari in the western part of Uganda.
-Activities include; traditional cooking, nature walks, visiting primary schools and local markets, milking the Ankole long-horned cattle, visit local homesteads, engage in tree planting, observe the processing of milk, discover how the homesteads do food processing and cultivation of crops, birders are also sure to spot a number of beautiful bird species, among other activities.
+The place has alot of activities.
+Activities include; traditional cooking, nature walks, Village Tours in Uganda, visiting primary schools and local markets, milking the Ankole long-horned cattle, visit local homesteads, engage in tree planting, observe the processing of milk, discover how the homesteads do food processing and cultivation of crops, birders are also sure to spot a number of beautiful bird species, among other activities.

 Tourists can visit the local schools in the area, and also have a remarkable time watching people perform the Kikiga dance and sing amazing joyful traditional songs.

-A Karamojong Village is also locally called a “Manyatta”.
+A Karamojong Village also locally called a “Manyatta”.
 Karamoja Manyattas are traditional homesteads for the Karamojong located near Kidepo National Park.
-It is where they live in harmony just like their ancestors lived and their culture and traditions have been preserved, so visiting a manyatta you get exposed to this amazing group of people.
+Where they live in harmony just like their ancestors lived and their culture and traditions preserved so visiting a manyatta you get exposed to this amazing group of people.